Barathfiless/VoteHub/README.md

 # Run the WebApp
 npm run dev

-# Set tup the DataBase
+# Set up the Database
 1. Firebase Initialisation
 2. Connect the Firebase and Run